temporalio/documentation/docs-src/php/how-to-connect-to-a-cluster-php.md

 sidebar_label: Connect to a Cluster
 ---

-Create an instance of the `$workflowClient` class and use the `create()` method connect to a Temporal Client to the Temporal Cluster.
+Create an instance of the `$workflowClient` class and use the `create()` method to connect a Temporal Client to a Temporal Cluster.

 Specify the target host, `localhost:7223`, parameter as a string and provide the TLS configuration for connecting to a Temporal Cluster.